 \section{Introduction}

-Nuclear physics has been expanding rapidly its territory in the N-Z plane, due to the dramatic increase of available rare isotopes (equivalently radio-isotopes, denoted by RI) that have different combinations of neutrons and protons from those found in naturally occurring nuclei on the Earth~\cite{pfutzner12,nakamura17}.
+Nuclear physics has been rapidly expanding its territory in the N-Z plane, due to the dramatic increase of available rare isotopes (equivalently radio-isotopes, denoted by RI) that have different combinations of neutrons and protons from those found in naturally occurring nuclei on the Earth~\cite{pfutzner12,nakamura17}.
 Present and planned rare isotope accelerators offer opportunities to explore the structure of unstable nuclei.

 Since Becquerel's discovery of natural radioactivity in 1896 while studying phosphorescent materials, unstable nuclei have gradually become a frontier field in nuclear physics research.
-Out of over 3000 natural and artificially synthesized nuclides, only nearly 300 are stable.
+Out of over 3000 natural and artificially synthesized nuclides, only around 300 are stable.
 The study of unstable nuclei is one of the hot topics in current research of nuclear physics~\cite{keeley07,keeley09,bac14,canto15,ye2024}.
-The nuclei near the drip-line have low binding energy and can have exotic properties such as halo structure and new magic numbers, which indicates the structures and properties of nuclei far from the $\beta$-stability may have systematic evolution and emerge new nuclear physics with new reaction mechanisms and interactions.
-However, due to the limitations of the types and intensities of unstable beams provided by nuclear facilities, the nuclei being studied still far from the possible boundaries, which makes the effort to generate unstable nuclear far from the $\beta$-stability still necessary.
+The nuclei near the drip-line have low binding energy and can have exotic properties such as halo structure and new magic numbers, indicating that the structures and properties of nuclei far from the $\beta$-stability may have systematic evolution and reveal new nuclear physics with new reaction mechanisms and interactions.
+However, due to the limitations of the types and intensities of unstable beams provided by nuclear facilities, the nuclei being studied are still far from the possible boundaries, thus making the effort to generate unstable nuclear far from the $\beta$-stability still necessary.